One-Legged Stretched Out Scorpion Pose - Eka Pada Paripurna Vrschikasana

 Step 7

-Inhale and lift the feet toward the sky.
+Inhale deeply and lift both feet toward the sky.

 Step 8

-Exhale and lower the legs to the floor.
+Exhale gently as you lower your legs back down to the floor.

 Benefits and Contraindications